CH 221 Chapter Guides

 Overview of Chapter Guide Five

-For a complete list of important concepts in Chapter 5, see the Chapter 5 Study Guide.
+For a complete list of important concepts, see the Chapter 5 Study Guide.

 Resources for Chapter Guide Five

-For this module, you should read Chapter 3, Chapter 4 and Chapter 5 in your textbook.
+For this module, you should read Chapter 5 in your textbook.

 The following screencasts and Complete Lectures might prove useful to you as you study this chapter.

-The Chapter Four Part II Lecture notes and Chapter Five Lecture notes which accompany this lesson will be helpful to you when going through this section.
-These are Web versions of the notes I use in my "normal" CH 221 class and should let you see what is important to me in this chapter.
-You can also view the Lecture Notes in presentation software for Chapter Four Part II (Keynote, PowerPoint) and Chapter 5 (Keynote, PowerPoint).
+The Chapter Five Lecture notes which accompany this lesson will be helpful when going through this section.
+These are Web versions of the lecture notes used in the "normal" CH 221 class and should let you see what is important in this chapter.
+You can also view the Lecture Notes in presentation software for Chapter 5 (Keynote, PowerPoint).

-A variety of handouts are available from Chapter Four Part II and Chapter 5.
+A variety of handouts are available from Chapter 5.
 Feel free to explore all of them or just the ones which give you difficulty.

-Once you have mastered the concepts listed above, check out the Chapter Four Part II Concept Guide and the Chapter Five Concept Guide for a series of worked problems relating to this chapter.
+Once you have mastered the concepts listed above, check out the Chapter 5 Concept Guide for a series of worked problems relating to this chapter.
 They will help you to ensure the mastery of the knowledge from this chapter.

 Practice the Concepts of Chapter Guide Five

-Please complete problem set #5 to further explore the molecule and compound concepts.
-Problem set #5 covers several questions from Chapter 4 Part II and Chapter 5, and it can be found here.
+Complete problem set #5 to further explore the molecule and compound concepts.
+Problem set #5 covers several questions from Chapter 5, and it can be found here.
 We will discuss problems like these during recitation, so come prepared to ask and answer questions.

-For additional practice, try completing practice problem set #5 (with answers included at the end) and/or the non-assigned problems in Chapter 4 and Chapter 5.
+For additional practice, try completing practice problem set #5 (with answers included at the end) and/or the non-assigned problems in Chapter 5.
 Answers to many of those problems are listed in the back of your textbook.

 If you need assistance on these problems, you have several options.
 You can visit the AVID / Learning Success Center located above the MHCC library on the Mt.
 Hood Community College campus; they have tutors available to help you with your chemistry homework.
 You can also contact me if you have any questions.